ahwolf/ChicagoEnergyMap/README.md

 * Put in any python or other unix tools you want in REQUIREMENTS or REQUIREMENTS-DEB

-* From the command line, run `fab dev vagrant.up provision`.
-This will create a virtual machine with all the necessary packages.
+* $ fab dev vagrant.up provision _This will create a virtual machine with all the necessary packages._

+* $ fab dev provision.setup\_django _This will setup mysql and database for django_

 * SSH to the virtual machine with `vagrant ssh $(Your Project Name)`

-* $ fab dev provision.setup_django